 Interseeding red clover (Trifolium pratense L.) with wheat (Triticum aestivum L.) followed by spring tillage delayed and reduced giant foxtail (Setaria faberi Herrm ) seedling emergence as compared with three other interseeding and tillage timing combinations (Davis and Liebman, 2003).
 Cool-season crops, such as oat (Avena sativa L.), red clover, and alfalfa (Medicago sativa L.), can be planted in early spring or the fall and overwinter to limit waterhemp’s exposure to sunlight at the time of its emergence.
-Our search of the current literature did not return any information on waterhemp’s population dynamics in other cool-season crops, so we measured the following characteristics of waterhemp in cool-season crop environments: plant fecundity (Nguyen and Liebman, 2022a), soil seedbank density, the timing of seedling emergence and resultant densities, and plant survival.
+Our search of the current literature did not return any information on waterhemp’s population dynamics in other cool-season crops, so we measured the following characteristics of waterhemp in cool-season crop environments: plant fecundity (Nguyen and Liebman, 2022a), soil seedbank density, the timing of seedling emergence and resultant densities, and plant survival (from seedling to mature).

 Extending a conventional 2-year rotation of corn and soybean to contain oat, red clover, and alfalfa effectively maintained a weed community at an abundance level that did not coincide with a reduction in crop yields (Nguyen and Liebman, 2022b).
-However, the effects of cropping system diversification on common waterhemp abundance were not clearly defined (Nguyen and Liebman, 2022b), even though waterhemp’s reproductive potentials could be reduced without heavy reliance on herbicides (Nguyen and Liebman, 2022a).
-A heuristic model for waterhemp population dynamics in corn (Zea mays L.) and soybean (Glycine max (L.) Merr.) (two warm-season annual crops) with or without a rye (Secale cereale L.) cover crop in between the corn and soybean phases indicated that the cover crop would provide minimal suppression of waterhemp population densities.
+Even though waterhemp’s reproductive potentials could be reduced without heavy reliance on herbicides (Nguyen and Liebman, 2022a), the effects of cropping system diversification on common waterhemp abundance were not clearly defined (Nguyen and Liebman, 2022b).
+A heuristic model for waterhemp population dynamics in corn (Zea mays L.) and soybean (Glycine max (L.) Merr.) (two warm-season annual crops) with or without a rye (Secale cereale L.) cover crop (a cool-season species) in between the corn and soybean phases indicated that the cover crop would provide minimal suppression of waterhemp population densities.
 To explore other options for regulating waterhemp population dynamics, we conducted a prospective analysis using a population matrix approach (Caswell, 2001; Davis, 2002; Ullrich, 2000).

-We employed a periodic matrix model (Caswell, 2001; Cousens and Mortimer, 1995) to accommodate the examination of the effects of various events, i.e., crop management activities, that occur throughout the life cycle of waterhemp on the population change rates, λ.
+We employed a periodic matrix model (Caswell, 2001; Cousens and Mortimer, 1995) to examine the effects of various events, i.e., crop management activities, that occur throughout the life cycle of waterhemp on the population change rates, λ.
 We used the general equation of Nh+1=ANh (Caswell, 2001) to study λ from one period to another.
 The waterhemp populations in our study were depth-structured for the soil seedbank and cohort-structured for plants.
 The structure of the population helps accommodate different seed survival rates (Buhler and Hartzler, 2001; Yenish et al., 1992) and seedling emergence rates (Werle et al., 2014) from different depths, plant survival rates, plant size, and fecundity of different cohorts (Hartzler et al., 2004; Nordby and Hartzler, 2004).

-In addition, we simulated how a waterhemp population could be kept from increasing (λ 1).
+In addition, we simulated how a waterhemp population could be kept from increasing (λ 1) by manipulating seed production (seeds m-2) and mature plant density (plants m-2) to establish two sets of thresholds.
 We chose simulation over a life-table response experiment (LTRE) approach because we were interested in how the seedbank population changes in each crop rotation and because the available data set used in the projection exercise was different in only one sub-annual period: seed production.
 LTRE would be more appropriate if there were more varying sub-annual periods.

 The modeling approach here combined demographic parameters from the literature and empirical data from our fieldwork.
 We hypothesized that extending a conventional 2-year rotation of corn and soybean with the cool-season crops oat, red clover, and alfalfa could accelerate the depletion of waterhemp seedbanks in the soil.